Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ### Add React Dependencies

 3. Next, add `React` to the project.
-There are two packages you need; `React`, and `React DOM`. `React` is the star of the show and includes the core `React` library. `React DOM` is a secondary package responsible for rendering  `components` to the `DOM` in the browser.
+There are two packages you need; `React`, and `React DOM`.
+- `React` is the star of the show and includes the core `React` library.
+- `React DOM` is a secondary package responsible for rendering  `components` to the `DOM` in the browser.

-4. Back in your terminal type the following command to add both packages to the project:
+4. Back in your terminal, type the following command to add both packages to the project:

 	`npm install react react-dom`

 ### Add Scripts for Building and Running the Code

 5. The final part of setup involves the `package.json` file.
-You should see the `react` and `react-dom` dependencies there.
+You should see the `react` and `react-dom` dependencies in there.

-Once you build your app, you need to call `Parcel` to bundle everything and run it.
+AFter you build your app, call `Parcel` to bundle everything, and run it.
 It’s not a huge job, but you can add a simple shortcut to help out.

 In your `package.json` file, add a new property, ‘`scripts`’ and add a new command property under this and call it ‘`start`’.
 Next, add the command: